 As a final topic, we mention one more crucial feature of actual games: players' preferences.
-Behavior in games, and social behavior generally, involves a balance between available actions, knowledge and belief with players' preferences between outcomes.
-A standard game-theoretic solution method showing this mixture of these crucial agent features at work is the following procedure:
+Behavior in games involves a balance between available actions, information, and players' preferences between outcomes.
+A standard gametheoretic solution method showing this mixture at work is this procedure:

-Example 9.5.
+Example 9.4.
 Backward Induction.